 - Buddy up – get a friend or your partner to do it with you so you can hold yourself to account

 - Have a little competition with your work team – create a little worksheet where you can tick off your activities daily.
 The person with the most activities each week could win a prize

-As we move towards the end of 2020, in what’s been a difficult year for many, think about what you can do to make your wellbeing a priority in the last 6 months of 2021.
+We encourage you to have a think about what you can do to make your wellbeing a priority in the last 6 months of 2021.